 What was studied?

-The researchers studied a group from TypeOneGrit, an online Facebook community for people with Type 1 who were committed to following a low-carb diet of up to 30 grams of carbs a day — that’s equivalent to one medium-sized banana.
+The researchers studied a group from TypeOneGrit, an online Facebook community for people with type 1 who were committed to following a low-carb diet of up to 30 grams of carbs a day—that’s equivalent to one medium-sized banana.
 Once they had their volunteer sample, they collected data using an online survey and confirmed the survey with the volunteer’s healthcare professionals.
-Some of the data they collected was about glycemic control, HbA1C, daily insulin dose, and average blood glucose concentrations before and after beginning a their low-carb diet.
+Some of the data they collected was about glycemic control, HbA1C, daily insulin dose and average blood glucose concentrations before and after beginning their low-carb diet.

 What did they find?

-The mean HbA1c of participants following this low carb diet was 5.67%.
-A whooping 97% of participants achieved the ADA glycemic targets, which is amazing — on average, only 14% of people between 18 and 25 with Type 1 diabetes meet ADA glycemic targets, and 30% of older adults reach this target.
+The mean HbA1c of participants following this low carb diet was 5.67 percent.
+A whooping 97 percent of participants achieved the ADA glycemic targets, which is amazing—on average, only 14 percent of people between 18 and 25 with type 1 diabetes meet ADA glycemic targets, and 30 percent of older adults reach this target.
 The mean daily insulin dose was .40 U/kg per day.
-And even though these people were eating a low-carb diet, the rates of severe hypoglycemia were relatively low — 2% reported seizure or coma due to hypoglycemia.
+And even though these people were eating a low-carb diet, the rates of severe hypoglycemia were relatively low—2 percent reported seizure or coma due to hypoglycemia.

 Another interesting piece was how the participants felt about their health and their healthcare on this low-carb diet.
 Although they reported high levels of overall health and satisfaction with their diabetes management, they did not feel similarly positive about their healthcare providers.
-Many (27%) were hesitant to discuss their diet with their diabetes healthcare providers, and of those that did tell their doctors or endos about their low-carb diet, only 49% felt their providers were supportive.
+Many (27 percent) were hesitant to discuss their diet with their diabetes healthcare providers, and of those that did tell their doctors or endos about their low-carb diet, only 49 percent felt their providers were supportive.

 So … what does this mean for me?